JOSEDA6/JOSEDA6/README.md

 Hi!
 I'm **JOSEDA** — an AI Application Developer and 2026 graduate from GDUT, majoring in Artificial Intelligence.

 I build real-world AI systems and developer tools.
 My work spans from full-stack RAG architectures to browser extensions and WeChat mini programs.
-I write about what I learn — not as polished tutorials, but as honest records of figuring things out.
+I write about what I learn.

 ---